 It is possible to disable Circle Go on your device, and doing so will result in a notification like this being sent to the admin device that you use to manage your Circle settings via Circle Home:

 At times, there may be a similar notification following this that indicates Circle Go is still inactive on that device.
 Here's how to understand this better.

 Why are you getting this notification?

 Circle Go is built to be smart about where and how you connect to the Internet, so the Circle Go system is constantly checking on the whether a Go-enabled device is getting online over a "safe" Internet connection or not.

-With few exceptions, these notifications are sent because the Circle Go VPN has been disabled on the device Circle Go is trying to manage.
-There are a number of reasons why someone may turn off the Circle Go VPN—both legitimate and less-than-legitimate—so Circle Home will send this notification to let you know what is going on and give you an opportunity to have a conversation within the family about the Circle Go experience overall.
+With few exceptions, these notifications are sent because the Circle Go connection has been disabled on the device Circle Go is trying to manage.
+There are a number of reasons why someone may turn off Circle Go —both legitimate and less-than-legitimate—so Circle Home will send this notification to let you know what is going on and give you an opportunity to have a conversation within the family about the Circle Go experience overall.

 How to address this notification

 You can always disable Circle Home notifications by going to iOS Settings >> Circle >> Notifications and turning OFF the "Allow Notifications" toggle on the phone or tablet you use to manage Circle.
 However, aside from disabling notifications for Circle Home altogether in iOS Settings or removing Circle Go from the device, the best way to address the notification that Circle Go has been disabled and rendered inactive is to re-enable Circle Go on that device.

 - Take the device that you want to re-enable Circle Go on.